-Low-code and No-code Tech vs Traditional Software Development
+Top Low-code and No-code Platforms to Use for Rapid Software Development

-Reduced spending, the highest demand for rapid app development/deployment the IT world has ever seen, and changing business demands on the daily have created the perfect set of circumstances that urge businesses to capitalize on the market’s need to improve productivity with solutions like low-code platforms and no-code development as opposed to traditional software development.
+Reduced spending, the highest demand for rapid app development and deployment the IT world has ever seen, and changing business demands on a daily basis have created the perfect set of circumstances that urge businesses to capitalize on the market’s need to improve productivity with solutions like low-code and no-code development platforms as opposed to traditional software development.

 We are currently living in an age of digital disruption, one that is heavily focused on digital transformation, hyper-automation, and application modernization, so it’s really no surprise that the demand for software developers is through the roof.